Myanmar troops retreat to Thai border bridge after days of fighting

-Some 200 Myanmar military personnel withdrew to a bridge connecting the border town of Myawaddy to Thailand on Thursday following a days-long assault in the area by anti-junta rebels, according to an ethnic armed group spokesman and local media.
+MYAWADDY – Some 200 Myanmar military personnel withdrew to a bridge connecting the border town of Myawaddy to Thailand on April 11 following a days-long assault in the area by anti-junta rebels, according to an ethnic armed group spokesman and local media.

 Myanmar’s military-run government is battling armed rebel groups on several fronts and has suffered a string of defeats in frontier areas.